-The fair value of cash and cash equivalents, accounts receivable, credit facility, accounts payable and accrued liabilities approximates their carrying values due to their short-term maturity.
+The fair value of cash and cash equivalents, short-term investments, accounts receivable, credit facility, accounts payable and accrued liabilities approximates their carrying values due to their short-term maturity.

 The fair value of long-term debt bearing interest at a variable rate approximates its carrying value because the terms and conditions are comparable to current market terms and conditions.